JNRowe/jnrowe.github.io/articles/tips/Simple_notifications_in_awesome.rst

    :alt: notifications in awesome
    :align: right

-There is a library to make notification popups in awesome, and it is called naughty_.
+There is a library to make notification popups in :command:`awesome`, and it is called naughty_.
 With it notifications are as simple as calling ``naughty.notify``, for example:

 .. note::